gavinmcfarland/mole/README.md

 ## Models

-Define the data model which templates will use when they are rendered
+Create your own model which templates will use when they are rendered

 ```js
 new Model('model-name', (model) => {